iCliniq Logo

 I have seen the reports (attachment removed to protect patient identity).

 In your case, the clinical features are determined by the beta thalassemia gene.
-The presentation is usually severe only if the beta zero gene is acquired in which the beta chain synthesis is reduced to a large extent.
-But here, a double heterozygous state that is HBSbeta+ seems most likely to be acquired and it can present a picture like that of thalassemia intermedia with mild growth retardation and vaso-occlusive crisis.
+The presentation is usually severe only if the beta zero gene is acquired, in which the beta chain synthesis is reduced to a large extent.
+But here, a double heterozygous state that is HBSbeta+ seems most likely to be acquired, and it can present a picture like that of thalassemia intermedia with mild growth retardation and vaso-occlusive crisis.

-Thalassemia minor and sickle trait can marry, but as per my opinion, it is better to do a genetic counseling with a nearby gynecologist or a molecular pathologist for a decision.
+Thalassemia minor and sickle cell trait can marry, but as per my opinion, it is better to do genetic counseling with a nearby gynecologist or a molecular pathologist for a decision.
 Usually, in such cases, the patient will not need a repeated blood transfusion as compared to thalassemia major cases.

-Take care.
-Hope this will help you.
+I hope this will help you.

 Patient's Query